- Backpack Program

 SENIOR PANTRY PROGRAM

 Participation in the program is available to food pantries that have regular hours, have food available on an emergency basis, and have privately donated food available in addition to USDA commodities.
 Soup kitchens must serve prepared meals to homeless, transient, or other needy people.
 Eligibility guidelines for pantry use is 185% of the poverty level.
 Self-declaration is the method for establishing eligibility for USDA food at food pantries.
-People who receive prepared meals at soup kitchens are considered to be needy, and do not have to prove their monthly income.
+People who receive prepared meals at soup kitchens are considered to be in need and do not have to prove their monthly income.